brklntmhwk/remark-video/README.md

   publicDir: string; // A relative path to your public directory from the current working directory videoContainerTag?: string; // e.g., `div`, `figure`, etc. Defaults to `div` videoContainerClass?: string;
+  fallbackContent?: Readonly<ElementContent> | null | undefined; // A fallback content to let appear when user's browser is not compatible with any of the video formats
 }
 ```